omeka/omeka-s-enduser/docs/modules/dspaceconnector.md

 # DSpace Connector

 The [DSpace Connector module](https://omeka.org/s/modules/DspaceConnector){target=_blank} allows you to connect an Omeka S instance to a [DSpace repository](https://duraspace.org/dspace/){target=_blank} to import items from that repository.
-In addition to importing information, the Omeka S item will include a link back to the original item.
+In addition to importing information, the Omeka S item will maintain a connection back to the original item.
 This allows you to [refresh the information from the source when desired](#update-imported-resources).

 Note that DSpace Connector only works with DSpace versions 5.6 and higher, including DSpace 7.x.
 This connector relies on the DSpace API and its site-by-site configuration.